 To assess treatment effects on rates of pest predation and/or parasitism, ten corn earmworm and ten European corn borer egg masses per plot were deployed weekly beginning in mid-June.
 Using insect pins, European corn borer egg masses were attached to the undersurface of a leaf, while corn earworm eggs were attached to the husk tip around the corn silk.
 Egg masses were collected after three days, evaluated for predation, then placed in gel caps and monitored for parasitoid emergence.
 An experiment testing predation of earworm prepupae was planned.
-However, preliminary experiments performed during the summer of 2019 suggested that predation data was inconsistent and unreliable.
-As such, this experiment was eliminated.
-Insect ground predator data was, however, gathered via pitfall traps, and any impacts on prepupae survival would result in differences in adult earworm emergence, monitored using emergence cages after harvest.
+However, due to difficulties associated with the COVID-19 pandemic, this experiment was postponed and performed in the 2021 growing season.

 Because this study exists within a larger weed management experiment, treatment plots were divided into two subplots, one which received an at-planting application of residual herbicide and the other which did not.
 Herbicide application is assumed to have no effect on insect data collected for this experiment since the application occurred before sweet corn seed germination.
 However, impacts on crop yield are possible.
 Therefore, yield data was collected and analyzed separately for each subplot.
 All marketable ears were harvested from the center 6.1 meters of the center four rows of each subplot, weighed, and rated for corn earworm, sap beetle and stink bug damage.
 Earworm damage was measured as square centimeters of damage per ear.
 Sap beetle and stink bug damage was measured as number of damaged kernels.

-Similar numbers of marketable sweet corn ears were harvested from all subplots, resulting in no significant differences in yield between any whole-plot or sub-plot treatment (Figure 1).
+Similar numbers of marketable sweet corn ears were harvested from all subplots, resulting in no significant differences in yield between any treatment (Figure 1).
 Marketable ears were classified based on adequate ear size and pollination.

 Education & Outreach Activities and Participation Summary

 An on-farm demonstration/field tour was planned for the summer of 2020 to highlight any impacts of the different treatment combinations on sweet corn growth and insect damage.
 However, due to COVID restrictions, a virtual field tour was performed instead and made available on youtube.
-As of January 2021, the video has been viewed 80+ times.
-Unfortunately, it is impossible to know the breakdown of famers vs. agricultural educators or service providers reached.
-Other forms of outreach have also been limited this year as a result of COVID, and I am hopeful there will be more opportunities to disseminate these research findings later in 2021.
+As of November 2021, the video has been viewed 242 times.